thephpleague/csv/docs/9.0/reader/record-mapping.md

 }
 ```

-In the following sections we will explain the mechanism use and how you can control it.
+In the following sections we will explain the process and how you can control it.

 <p class="message-info">Of note, specifying the header offset is not mandatory for the mechanism to work.</p>

 ## Prerequisite

 The deserialization process is done in two steps.
-The first step is encoding your CSV into
+The first step is decoding your CSV into
 a collection of records.
 This part is already handle by the package.
 Once decoding is done,
 the denormalization mechanism can happen.
-The process works mainly with DTO or objects
+The process is geared toward converting records
-without complex logic in their constructors.
+into DTOs or objects without complex logic in their constructors.

 <p class="message-notice">The mechanism relies on PHP's <code>Reflection</code>
 feature.
 It does not use the class constructor to perform the conversion.